Available Light Film Festival, Whitehorse

-In Yukon’s unspoiled wilderness, outdoor enthusiasts can explore on foot or mountain bike or retrace the prospectors’ footsteps by hiking the challenging Chilkoot Trail.
-Angle for trophy fish in a northern glacier-fed lake or climb a mountain—majestic Mount Logan is the highest point in Canada at 5,959 m (19,551 ft.).
-Go heli-hiking or heli-skiing, kayak, canoe or raft part of the 3,185-km (1,979-mi.)
-Yukon River—Canada’s second longest.
+In the Yukon’s unspoiled wilderness, outdoor enthusiasts can explore on foot or by mountain bike, or retrace the prospectors’ footsteps by hiking the challenging Chilkoot Trail.
+Angle for trophy fish in a northern glacier-fed lake or climb a mountain.
+Go heli-hiking or heli-skiing, kayaking, canoeing or rafting part of the Yukon River—Canada’s second longest.

-The Yukon—home to some of the most renowned rivers in Canada—is a paddler’s dreamscape.
-In addition to the Yukon and Klondike rivers, the territory has four Canadian Heritage rivers—the Alsek, Thirty Mile, Tatshenshini and Bonnet Plume.
-These ribbons of water offer challenging whitewater to calm waters, with outstanding opportunities to spy wildlife.
+The Yukon, home to some of the most renowned rivers in Canada, is a paddler’s dreamscape.
+In addition to the Yukon and Klondike rivers, the territory has four Canadian Heritage Rivers: the Alsek, Thirty Mile, Tatshenshini and Bonnet Plume.
+These ribbons of water offer challenging whitewater to flat waters, with outstanding opportunities to observe wildlife.